 Metric Name Description Dead Tuples The number of dead tuples in the selected table.
 Dead Tuples+ The cumulative number of dead tuples in the selected table.
 Heap Tuples Fetched by Index The number of heap tuples fetched by index scans.
 Scans Heap Tuples Fetched by Index The cumulative number of heap tuples fetched by index scans.
 Scans Idle Backends+ The cumulative number of currently idle backend clients.
 Index Scans The number of index scans performed on the specified object.
 Index Scans+ The cumulative number of index scans performed on the specified object.
 Index Tuples Read The number of index tuples read.
 Index Tuples Read+ The cumulative number of index tuples read.
 Live Tuples The number of tuples visible to transactions.
 Live Tuples+ The cumulative number of tuples visible to transactions.
 Pages Estimated by ANALYZE The number of pages estimated by ANALYZE.
 Pages Estimated by The cumulative number of pages estimated by ANALYZE.
 ANALYZE+ Sequential Scans The number of sequential scans performed on the specific table.
 Sequential Scans+ The cumulative number of sequential scans performed on the specific table.
 Sequential Scan Tuples The number of tuples sequentially scanned in the specific table.
 Sequential Scan Tuples+ The cumulative number of tuples sequentially scanned in the specific table.
 Tuples Deleted The number of tuples deleted.
 Tuples Deleted+ The cumulative number of tuples deleted.
 Tuples Estimated by The number of live (visible) tuples estimated by ANALYZE.
 ANALYZE Tuples Estimated by The cumulative number of live tuples estimated by ANALYZE.
-ANALYZE+ The number of tunies HOT undeted in a HOT undete the new Tuples HOT Updated The number of tuples HOT updated.
-In a HOT update, the new tuple resides in the same block as the original tuple and the tuples share an index entry.
-Tuples HOT Updated+ The cumulative number of tuples HOT updated.
-Tuples Inserted The number of tuples inserted into the specified table.
+ANALYZE+ ml l C. l vom l. lv vom l. l Tuples HOT Updated The number of tuples HOT updated.
+In a HOT update, the new tuple resides in the same block as the original tuple and the tuples Tuples HOT Undeted share an index entry.
+The gumulative number of tuples HOT undeted Tuples HOT Updated+ # Tuples Inserted The cumulative number of tuples HOT updated.
+The number of tuples inserted into the specified table.
 Tuples Inserted+ The cumulative number of tuples inserted into the specified table.
-Tuples Updated The number of tuples updated in the selected table.
-Tuples Updated+ The cumulative number of tuples updated in the selected table.
+Tuples Inserted+ # Tuples Updated The number of tuples updated in the selected table.
+Tuples Opdated+ The number of tuples updated in the selected table.
+The cumulative number of tuples updated in the selected table.
 Blocks Hit The number of blocks found in the cache.
 Blocks Hit+ The cumulative number of blocks found in the cache.
 Blocks Read The number of blocks read.
 Blocks Read+ The cumulative number of blocks read.
 Blocks Read from InfiniteCache The number of blocks read from InfiniteCache.
 Blocks Read from The cumulative number of blocks read from InfiniteCache.
-InfiniteCache+ Blocks Written The number of blocks written.
-2100110 11110011 The named of blocks written
+InfiniteCache+ The camadative number of blocks read from minimedactic.
+Blocks Written The number of blocks written.
+DIOCKS WITHOUT The number of blocks written.